samcbride/nasa-tech-test/README.md

 ## Screenshots - Desktop vs Mobile

-- Sreenshots to be added
+- Screenshots to be added

 ### Technologies